Mail Code: 94305-8545

 Learning Outcomes (Graduate)

 The purpose of the master's program is to further develop knowledge and skills in Latin American Studies and to prepare students for a professional career or doctoral studies.
 This is achieved through completion of courses, in the primary field as well as related areas, and experience with independent work and specialization.
+In addition, students acquire methodology tools such as data analysis and management, visualization, and geographic information system (GIS).

 Applicants must meet the University admission requirements, have a working knowledge of Spanish or Portuguese at the university third-year level or higher, and have experience working, living, or studying in Latin America or Iberia prior to admission.